Startup acceleration program

 Startups, grassroots organisations and projects will be invited to work alongside world class mentors and advisors to accelerate their goals.

-FAROL is a six-month acceleration program with the aim to reduce labour abuse and modern slavery.
+FAROL is a six-month acceleration program that supports startups and grassroots initiatives working on technologies designed to reduce labour abuse and modern slavery within supply chains.

-The result: to develop and accelerate innovative solutions to tackle a complex human rights issue; to build a network of innovators in this field, connect and learn from exceptional mentors, experts, speakers and other participating projects.
+An opportunity to access a rich mentorship program and world class acceleration services in order to develop innovative solutions to tackle a complex human rights issue; build a network of innovators in this field, connect and learn from exceptional mentors, experts, speakers and other participating projects.

 We’re looking for startups and organisations on different stages of development, this is why we have divided the Startup Track into 2 sub-tracks: